scrim-network/hpc-docs/parallel_compute_intro.md

 * [ICS-ACI Quick Reference Document](https://ics.psu.edu/wp-content/uploads/2015/07/ACI-Documentation_Reference-Sheet.pdf)
 * [ICS Training Videos](https://ics.psu.edu/what-we-do/education-and-training/ics-on-demand-videos/)

+The guide consists of three sections:

+* Overview of parallel computing and common parallel computing programming models
+* Overview of the standard software required to submit and execute parallel computing applications on HPC systems like ICS-ACI
+* Specific code examples for R and Python, including Portable Batch System (PBS) examples for submitting jobs

 # What is parallel computing?
 Parallel computing is the “simultaneous use of multiple compute resources to solve a computational problem” ([Barney 2017](https://computing.llnl.gov/tutorials/parallel_comp/#Whatis)).
 A workload is split into separate tasks, the tasks are executed concurrently on different computing resources, and then the results of the tasks are brought back together.
 There are many different parallel programming paradigms (see [Barney 2017](https://computing.llnl.gov/tutorials/parallel_comp/#Whatis) for a full review), but for practical purposes, it’s useful to think of two different models: (1) a shared memory multithreaded model; and (2) a distributed memory multiprocess model.
 This guide focuses on the latter, but we describe both models for context.